Software Engineer Resume: Tech Stack & ATS Skills

 How should a Software Engineer format their resume for ATS compatibility?

 Use a clean, single-column format with standard section headings like "Experience," "Skills," and "Education."
-Avoid tables, graphics, or unusual fonts that ATS systems struggle to parse.
+Submit as .docx when possible — PDF parsing varies across ATS platforms.
+Avoid tables, graphics, skill rating bars, and unusual fonts.
+List exact technology names matching the job description rather than generic terms.
 Learn more in our ATS formatting guide.

-Yes, absolutely.
-A GitHub profile or portfolio demonstrates your practical coding abilities and open-source contributions.
-Include links in your contact section and reference specific projects in your experience bullets.
+Yes.
+A GitHub profile demonstrates practical coding abilities and open-source contributions that resume bullets alone cannot convey.
+Include the link in your contact section and reference specific repositories in your experience bullets — "Built open-source CLI tool (github.com/user/repo) with 200+ stars" carries more weight than "Developed command-line tools."
 See our guide on showcasing technical portfolios.

 How long should a Software Engineer resume be?